microsoft/MicroHack/03-Azure/01-03-Infrastructure/02_Hybrid_Azure_Arc_Servers/Readme.md

 ### Actions

 * Setup a Policy that checks if the user "FrodoBaggins" is part of the local administrators group
-* Setup a Custom Machine Configuration, for the Windows Server, that creates a file in "C:\temp" Folder.
+* Setup a Custom Machine Configuration, for the Windows Server, that creates a registry key in ``` HKLM:\SYSTEM\CurrentControlSet\Control\Session Manager\Environment\ ```

 ### Success criteria

 * You can view the compliance state of the Administrator Group Policy
-* You can show the file being created by the Machine Configuration
+* You can show the registry key being present on the Windows Server

 ### Learning resources